sonata-project/dev-kit/doc/CONTRIBUTING.md

 Also, when you specify what you did avoid commit message subjects with "Fix bug in such and such feature".
 Saying you are fixing something implies the previous implementation was wrong and yours is right, which might not be even true.
-Instead, humbly say what you did technically and **then** explain how this is supposed to fix a bug.
-Your commit message will probably look like this:
+Instead, state unquestionable technical facts about your changes, not opinions.
+Then, in the commit description, explain why you did that and how it fixes something.
 ```
 call foo::bar() instead of bar::baz()